director, producer, photographer, curator

 Dennis has 20 years of experience working with cooperatives in the Bay Area, including co-founding Mandela Foods Cooperative in Oakland and member of NOBAWC (The Network of Bay Area Worker Cooperatives).
 As a member of Liberated Lens film, he has written, produced and directed PSAs and served as a videographer for non-profits video projects.
 Dennis also volunteers as a camera operator at OWH Studios in West Oakland.

 Born and raised in Poland, Anka started taking photos after being gifted her first camera at the age of 16.
 She has since been participating in grassroots media collectives that create documentaries on important social issues.
 She conducted trainings for youth and fellow immigrants in Chicago and Oakland and created many short documentaries and one feature film, “Broken Windows, Open Doors”.
-She worked as one of the camera operators on “Couper Was Here,” and is currently a cinematographer on a feature fiction film, “Elephant”
+She recently produced and edited “Follow the Drinking Gourd,” worked as one of the camera operators on “Couper Was Here,” and is currently a cinematographer on a feature fiction film, “Elephant”.

 director, producer, editor, programmer, strategist

 After dropping out of high school at 15, she became a licensed attorney by the age of 23 yet subsequently found herself un/under-employed.
 But through perseverance, she built a career that included positions at William Morris Agency, DirecTV, and Paramount Pics.
 But after her last layoff, she decided to relentlessly pursue her true passion: creating content at the intersection of economics, race and the environment.
 Shirah is a 2018-2019 Associate of the Investigative Reporting Program at UC Berkeley and of the Equal Justice Initiative.
 She’s a member of KPFA Radio’s Local Station Board, and the Programming Committee of its parent organization, Pacifica Foundation. www.ShirahDedman.com